nasa-gibs/worldview/doc/data_download.md

 Sets the label of the granule to the `name` provided in the constructor.

+### TagButtonScale

+Sets a scale value for the granule selection buttons.
+Useful for making the buttons smaller for dense datasets.
+For example, WELD uses a value of 0.35.

 ### TagList

 Forces the results to display in a dialog box list instead of on the map.